Last updated 13-Sep-2022

 There is a 3rd failure that some see which is more rare.
 This is where the door handle fails to retract after use.
 The door handle retracts due to a spring, it is only motorised to present the door handle.
 If anything restricts the handle over and above the power of the spring, the handle will stay extended, and this includes your fingers.

 This blockage is one of two problems.
 Either the handle is catching on the wiring loom which has moved within the door handle.
 This can potentially be fixed just by securing the loom back in place, or a new, longer, wiring loom can be fitted, the instructions are the same for when doors fail to unlock.
+The paddle gear can also fail, become out of place, and restrict the movement.

 Alternatively, the issue is because the door handle is not correctly installed and the handle is catching on the housing or part of the actual door.
 Adjusting the installation of the door handle can fix this problem without any parts.
 As a variation of this, if the cog has broken it may have jammed the location in the open position.